 Negotiation is an ordinary constituent of freelance work, and therefore you need to be ready and know your worth in order to obtain equitable payment for your writing.

-Also Read This: What to Expect in Earnings as a Freelance Writer
+Also Read This: Steps to Becoming a Freelance Logo Designer for Startups

 How to Increase Your Earnings as a Freelance Journalist